Sorting and filtering a report or scorecard

 The following example shows you how to use Header controls in your report or scorecard to allow users to sort and filter on multiple columns in View mode.
 This functionality is similar to using column menus for sorting and filtering a table visualization.

-Select the header control and go to its Properties.
-Set the Analysis Element to the SalesYTD measure.
-This is the measure it will sort/filter on.
-The text of the header control also automatically updates to reflect the name of the chosen element.
+The Header control is a data visualization specific to reports and scorecards, which you can add at any time from the Data Visualization menu on the toolbar.
+Once added, select the control and open the Properties panel to set the Analysis Element to the measure you want to sort/filter on.
+The text of the header control also automatically update to reflect the name of the chosen element.

 Switch to View mode to see the scorecard.
 Hover over the SalesYTD column header and click the A-Z icon.